data-8/fa24/_staffers/jeremy.md

 office-hours:
 ---

-'Let’s get this show on the road!
+Let’s get this show on the road!
 This is my third year as a lecturer at Berkeley; I have been in the Statistics department for the last two years and joined the Data Science department this summer.
-I love this job and can’t wait to meet all of you.'
+I love this job and can’t wait to meet all of you.